tonytsheng/DBHUB/ORA/ORAonEC2/readme.md

 ## Performance testing self managed Oracle on EC2.
 Some customers do not have the option of running their databases in RDS.
 The reasons for this vary, from their database size, to COTS application requirements to very large IOPS requirements.
 When customers run into these or similar issues, sometimes a self managed databases running on an EC2 instance can be a good option.
 Running on EC2 allows customers to leverage AWS for some of the traditional IT maintenance tasks.
 In these circumstances, it is always valuable to also consider RDS Custom.

-These artifacts in this library reference some simple performance tests done for 5 scenarios for a self managed Oracle database running on an EC2 instance:
+These artifacts in this library reference some simple performance tests for a self managed Oracle database running on an EC2 instance.
+Note the following:
+1. SLOB was used as the tool to generate application load.
+There was no tuning of application code although that is usually the best return on investment.
-1. A baseline performance test using SLOB and Oracle data files on EBS volumes.
+2. The baseline was an Oracle database with default parameters, an SGA of 2G, with data files sitting on EBS volumes.
-2. Oracle data files on instance store volumes.
+3. We then compared to putting data files on instance store volumes.
-3. Turn on Smart Flash Cache.
-4. Increase the SGA to 10G, data on instance store volumes, Smart Flash Cache still turned on.
-5. Same as #4, but turn Smart Flash Cache back on.
+4. We then turned on Smart Flash Cache and the file for the Cache was also placed on an instance store volume.
+4. Increase the SGA to 10G.
+Note the server has 16G of memory.
+This did not give us an extreme boost in performance like we expected.
+5. We increased the db_writer_processes to 5 from the default of 1 and that was a notable increase in pefformance.

-### Baseline:
+### Baseline
 - i3en.large - 2x16
   - oracle sitting on /u01
   - not using asm